Skip to main content

 What Patches Can't Do (Setting Real Expectations)

 Let's be honest about what these patches are and aren't.
-They're wellness tools that support your natural systems—they're not magic pills that will download information into your brain or let you skip studying entirely.
+They're simple wearable rituals - small acts of self-care - not magic pills that will download information into your brain or let you skip studying entirely.

-These are tools that work best when combined with at least somewhat reasonable choices.
-They're here to support you during a stressful time, giving your brain and body the extra help they need to function when you're under pressure.
-Think of them as study buddies in patch form—helpful, supportive, but not doing the work for you.
+These are small rituals that fit best alongside reasonable choices.
+They're here as a little structure and self-care during a stressful time - think of them as study buddies in patch form: a comforting presence, but not doing the work for you.

 Frequently Asked Questions

-Can I use focus patches during the actual exam?
+Can I wear a focus patch during the actual exam?

-Can I use both focus and sleep patches during exam week?
+Can I use focus and sleep patches in the same exam week?